Physical Therapy for Women

 How can you improve women's day-to-day lives?

 Whether it's breast health or pelvic floor health, we're dealing with the muscular aspect and returning people back to their normal activities that maybe they could not do.
 We have a lady coming in now who can no longer fish because of her breast surgery, and she wants to go fishing.
-She doesn't have the ability to do that so we're dealing with the muscular aspect of those different areas of the body.
-There are a lot of people who change their habits throughout the day because of urinary incontinence.
-They don't go out to dinner because they don't know where every bathroom is.
-If they go to the mall, they know where every bathroom is, and it is life altering.
-Some people think it's part of aging, but it isn't a part of aging if you know what you're supposed to do with your muscles.
-We need to teach these people early on how to do exercise their muscles correctly.
-Most studies show that about 60-75% of people who do exercises are doing them incorrectly, which further damages the muscles that we're trying to strengthen.
+She doesn't have the ability to do that, so we're dealing with the muscular aspect of those different areas of the body.

 Why do you do what you do?

-It's so gratifying to make a huge change in somebody's life in a very short period of time.
-They're so grateful and gracious.
+Since entering into physical therapy, it's probably the most rewarding part of my life.
 The breast cancer patients have such a new outlook on life that we learn from them daily.
 The incontinence patients are suffering from being unable to get back to regular activities.
 To return them back to greater levels of doing things they want to do is just very, very rewarding.
-They love us, and we love them.